 - Men should use condoms every time they have any type of sex for at least eight weeks after they return home.

 - Pregnant women who have recently traveled to an area with Zika should talk to a healthcare provider about their travel even if they don’t feel sick.
+You should be tested for Zika when you return home even if you do not develop any symptoms of the disease.
 If you develop a fever, rash, joint pain, or red eyes during your trip, or within two weeks after returning home, see your doctor as soon as possible.